CSRF Protection

 Q: Can I disable CSRF protection?

-No, CSRF protection is always enabled for POST forms.
+No, CSRF protection is always enabled for all forms submitted via the form helpers. automatically injects a CSRF token for both GET and POST forms.
 This is intentional - it's a security feature that should never be disabled.

 Q: What if I forget the CSRF token?